ZonitoRBLX/ZonitoCurves/README.md

 	Rotation = The angle that the curve should base off of... eg: Vector3.new(10,90,0) Velocity = The base speed of the Bullet, integer only pls :)
 	Lifetime = How long the Bullet has to finish the curve; if it doesn't finish the curve in this time... it will end the function early
+	HitFunction = The function that will run after the curve is finished, or hits something

 	Notes:

 	1# You **DO** have to set the Bullets parent under workspace beforehand.
-The script does not do it automatically 2# The script doesn't include a hitbox.
-You have to do that yourself, the script returns 'Curve finished' once the lifetime or curve is up.
-Use that to your advantage.
+The script does not do it automatically 2# The script **DOES** include a hitbox.
+'HitFunction' will be given everything that was hit, use that to your advantage

 ### *CubicCurve2* ###

-	CubicCurve2(Bullet, StartPosition, EndPosition, Speed, XCurve , YCurve, ZCurve)
+	CubicCurve2(Bullet, StartPosition, EndPosition, Speed, Key1, Key2, Key3, HitFunction)

-	Bullet = The part you're moving across the curve StartPosition = The Vector3 position of where the Bullet should start EndPosition = The Vector3 position of where the Bullet should end Speed = The base speed of the Bullet, Minimum: 0.01 Maximum 0.1 XCurve = The X value of the Vector3 that the curve will use YCurve = The Y value of the Vector3 that the curve will use ZCurve = The Z value of the Vector3 that the curve will use
+	Bullet = The part you're moving across the curve StartPosition = The Vector3 position of where the Bullet should start EndPosition = The Vector3 position of where the Bullet should end Speed = The base speed of the Bullet, Minimum: 0.01 Maximum 0.1 Key1 = The first Vector3 KeyPoint
+	Key2 = The second Vector3 KeyPoint
+	Key3 = The third Vector3 KeyPoint
+	HitFunction = The function that will run after the curve is finished, or hits something

 	Notes:

 	1# You **DO** have to set the Bullets parent under workspace beforehand.
-The script does not do it automatically 2# The script doesn't include a hitbox.
-You have to do that yourself, the script returns 'Curve finished' once the lifetime or curve is up.
-Use that to your advantage.
+The script does not do it automatically 2# The script **DOES** include a hitbox.
+'HitFunction' will be given everything that was hit, use that to your advantage
-	3# In order for the curve to act cubic, you need to give the XYZ Curve values "math.random()"

 ### *QuadraticCurve2* ###

-	QuadraticCurve2(Bullet, StartPosition, EndPosition, Speed, XCurve, YCurve, ZCurve)
+	QuadraticCurve2(Bullet, StartPosition, EndPosition, Speed, Key, HitFunction)

 	Bullet = The part you're moving across the curve StartPosition = The Vector3 position of where the Bullet should start